hatfinisher/hatfinisher.github.io/README.md

 ## Darryl
 I published my first novel, [Darryl](https://bookshop.org/books/darryl/9781944866846), with [Clash Books](https://www.clashbooks.com/) in May 2021.
 It's the story of a guy in an unusual sex lifestyle.
 You might relate to him.

-- I recorded a complete if somewhat unprofessional audiobook on [patreon](https://www.patreon.com/jackie_ess).
+- You can listen to a lo-fi audiobook on [patreon, read by me](https://www.patreon.com/jackie_ess).
 - You can also read the book [in Italian, translated by Stefano Pirone and releasted by Pidgin Edizioni.](https://www.pidgin.it/prodotto/darryl/)
 - You can also find some videos of me reading sections of the book on youtube.